-Made possible, in part, by a grant from the Littler Youth Fund, High Plains Library District is joining libraries across the country that follow the national initiative offered by 1000BooksBeforeKindergrarten.org.
+Made possible, in part, by a grant from the Buell Foundation, High Plains Library District is proud to continue offering 1000 Books Before Kindergarten.
 This is a multi-year reading program designed to support parents of babies, toddlers, and preschoolers.
-This program is ideal for parents to track reading and know that every book they read with their child is moving toward his or her future success.
+This program is ideal for parents to track reading and know that every book they read with their child is moving toward their future success.
 It develops a very solid foundation for children to be ready for school while at the same time, fosters a love of reading in their household.

 Everything you need, including reading logs and your sticker map, can be picked up at any of our branch libraries, or you can print them below.

 Create nurturing relationships.
 Parents and caregivers who spend time reading to their children create nurturing relationships, which is important for a child’s cognitive, language and social-emotional development.

 Reading builds vocabulary.
 Studies have shown that families who start reading aloud to their children from birth help to strengthen their language skills and build their vocabulary — two important tools when they begin learning to read in kindergarten.
 Reading to children from birth is also important for expanding background knowledge and encouraging imagination.

 Children need to enter school ready to read.
 The best way to teach early literacy skills is by instilling a love for stories at the youngest possible age.

 Reading is Fun.
 Now is the time to share all of the fun and enjoyment that reading offers.
 Share the fun experience of reading together and at the same time gain all of the pre-reading skills that come with sharing a good book.